Safeguarding at St Clement’s C of E Primary School

 We follow strict procedures to ensure that everyone who works with our children are vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

-Mrs Parker has updated her Safer Recruitment Training in September 2017.
+Mrs Parker (Head) has updated her Safer Recruitment Training in February 2023.

 Staff are regularly trained in safeguarding issues and they are aware of the procedures to follow.
-Level 1 training is carried out every 3 years and was refreshed for current staff- teachers, teaching assistants, office and caretaking staff in September 2017.
-When new staff join us, they are trained by a designated person or we access online level 1 training for them.
-The vast majority of our governing body have also completed level 1 safeguarding training throughout 2017 and they are invited to attend whole staff training listed below.
+Level 1 training is carried out every 3 years and was refreshed for current staff- teachers, teaching assistants, office and caretaking staff in September 2022- with face to face training provided by an external trainer in January 2022.
+When new staff join us, they access online level 1 training.
+The vast majority of our governing body have also completed level 1 safeguarding training throughout 2022-23 and they are invited to attend whole staff training listed below.

 We also have 11 members of staff that are paediatric first aid trained and a further 8 first aiders across the teams in school.